Vallentinus/open-source-apps/README.md

-# This repository is prepared for those who are new to linux or who are looking for a Windows alternative applications.
+# This repository is prepared for those who are new to linux or who are looking for a Windows alternative application.

 ## Office